iammathavan/Discord-Bot/README.md

 ## NOTE

 ```
 The BOT stores the users' economic data in a JSON file, even though it is alright for a smaller project.
-I strongly suggest using a database to run the BOT on multiple servers.
+I strongly suggest using a database to store extensive data while running the Bot on multiple servers.
 ```

 [INVITE the bot](https://discord.com/api/oauth2/authorize?client_id=930296939675811852&permissions=8&scope=bot)